New Hampshire Mountain Kings

 The New Hampshire Mountain Kings are a Tier II junior ice hockey team playing in the North American Hockey League.
-The Mountain Kings play their home games in the Tri-Town Ice Arena in Hooksett, New Hampshire.
+The Mountain Kings play their home games in the Delta Dental Arena in Hooksett, New Hampshire.

 History

-In 2023, after a group of local investors purchased the Tri-Town Ice Arena, the NAHL announced that they had accepted the New Hampshire Mountain Kings as a new expansion franchise.
+In 2023, after a group of local investors purchased the Delta Dental Arena (Previously Tri-Town Ice Arena), the NAHL announced that they had accepted the New Hampshire Mountain Kings as a new expansion franchise.
 About a month later, the team selected Cam Robichaud to be their first head coach.
 The new bench boss quickly set about putting a team together and getting them ready for the inaugural game on September 13, 2023.

 The Mountain Kings also have an affiliate team that plays in the NA3HL (Tier-III) called the New Hampshire Jr. Mountain Kings.